tomcam/py4webcasts/docs/glossary.md

 ## action

-An action is a public function in a [controller](#controller) file that processes an HTTP request and maps it to Python code in the controller.
+An action is a public function in a [controller](#controller) that processes an HTTP request and maps it to Python code in the controller.
 In py4web the action returns either a string or a Python dictionary object.
 The py4web `@action` [decorator](#decorator) maps HTTP requests to controller functions, often applying